Collaborate with your colleagues using Office 365 Groups

 - You can associate existing groups to Customer Engagement records.
 You don't need to create a new group to create an association.

-- When you delete a group, you'll receive a notification on the Welcome to Office 365 Groups for Dynamics 365 for Customer Engagement apps page so you can take the appropriate action.
+- When you delete a group, you'll receive a notification on the Welcome to Office 365 Groups for Dynamics 365 Customer Engagement (on-premises) page so you can take the appropriate action.

 Join a meeting